WHAT MAKES OUR MEDICAL ASSISTING (MA) PROGRAM UNIQUE?

 • 9 months long

 Medical Assisting program graduates do not require a state license or any additional certification to become employed.
 However, AIAM Medical Assisting graduates are prepared to successfully meet the eligibility criteria to apply for the national certification process through the National Health career Association (NHA) to become a nationally Certified Medical Assistant.
-AIAM graduates will also be qualified to sit for the NHA Billing and Coding, EKG Technician, and Phlebotomy Technician national certification exams.
+AIAM graduates will also be eligible to sit for the NHA Billing and Coding, EKG Technician, and Phlebotomy Technician national certification exams.
 Although national certification is not required for employment, having an NHA certification demonstrates proficiency and may give a competitive edge in obtaining a job or promotion.

 The Rewards of a Career in Medical Assisting